History of music: Up to the Achaemenid period

 In general, it is impossible to create a thorough outline of the earliest music in Persia due to a paucity of surviving records.
 Evidenced by c.
 3300–3100 BCE Elam depictions, arched harps are the first affirmation of Persian music, though it is probable that they existed well before their artistic depictions.
 Elamite bull lyres from c.
 2450 have been found in Susa, while more than 40 small Oxus trumpets have been found in Bactria and Margiana, dated to the c.
 2200–1750 Bactria–Margiana Archaeological Complex.
 The oxus trumpets seem to have had a close association with both religion and animals; a Zoroastrian myth in which Jamshid attract animals with the trumpet suggests that the Elamites used them for hunting.
 In many ways the earliest known musical cultures of Iran are strongly connected with those of Mesopotamia.
 Ancient arched harps (c.
 3000) also exist in the latter and the scarcity of instruments makes it unclear as to which culture the harp originated.
 Far more bull lyres survive in Ur of Mesopotamia, notably the Bull Headed Lyre of Ur, though they are nearly identical to their contemporary Elamite counterparts.
 From the evidence in terracotta plaques, by the 2nd-century BCE the arched harp was displaced by the angular harps, which existed in 20-string vertical and nine-string horizontal variants.
 Lutes were purportedly used in Mesopotamia by at least 2300 BCE, but not until c.
 1300 BCE do they appear in Iran, where they became the dominant string instruments of Western Iran, though the available evidence suggests its popularity was outside of the elite.
 The rock reliefs of Kul-e Farah show that sophisticated Persian court ensembles emerged in the 1st-century BCE, in the which the central instrument was the arched harp.
 The prominence of musicians in these certain rock reliefs suggests they were essential in religious ceremonies.

 Like earlier periods, extremely little contemporary information on the music of the Achaemenid Empire (550–330 BCE) exists.
 Most knowledge on the Achaemenid musical culture comes from Greek historians.
-In his Histories, Herodotus noted that Achamenid priests did not use aulos music in their ceremonies, while Xenophon reflected on his visit to Persia in the Cyropaedia, mentioning the presence of many female singers at court.
+In his Histories, Herodotus noted that Achaemenid priests did not use aulos music in their ceremonies, while Xenophon reflected on his visit to Persia in the Cyropaedia, mentioning the presence of many female singers at court.
 Athenaeus also mentions female singers when noting that 329 of them had been taken from the King of Kings Darius III by Macedonian general Parmenion.
 Later Persian texts assert that gōsān poet-musician minstrels were prominent and of considerable status in court.